One of the most common questions I get, is how do I get my photos to look good also on web.

 Then go to File –> Export –> Save for web (Legacy)

-The important thing here is to make sure that Convert to sRGB is checked.
+The most important thing here is to make sure that Convert to sRGB is checked, which is the color space used for monitors and screens.

 And that’s it, your photo is ready to be shown to the world!